lab1092/blender-manual_ja/manual/modeling/texts/editing.rst

-To create two columns of text just create a text object and adjust the initial frame's :guilabel:`Width` and :guilabel:`Height` to your requirements, then insert a new frame.
+To create two columns of text just create a text object and adjust the initial frame's *Width* and *Height* to your requirements, then insert a new frame.
 The new frame will have the same size as the initial frame.
-Set the :guilabel:`X` position to something greater or less than the width of the initial frame; see (*Text 5*).
+Set the *X* position to something greater or less than the width of the initial frame; see (*Text 5*).